Hackers target Japanese politicians with new MirrorStealer malware

 ChatGPT owner OpenAI projects $1 billion in revenue by 2024

-ChatGPT, the new chatbot that is the talk of Silicon Valley, can spit out haikus, crack jokes in Italian and may soon be the scourge of teachers everywhere facing fake essays generated by the AI-powered technology.
-The research organization, co-founded by Elon Musk and investor Sam Altman and backed by $1 billion in funding from Microsoft Corp, is expecting its business to surge.
-Three sources briefed on OpenAI’s recent pitch to investors said the organization expects $200 million in revenue next year and $1 billion by 2024.
-The startup has already inspired rivals and companies building applications atop its generative AI software, which includes the image maker DALL-E 2.
-OpenAI charges developers licensing its technology about a penny or a little more to generate 20,000 words of text, and about 2 cents to create an image from a written prompt, according to its website.
+ChatGPT is a new and versatile chatbot developed by OpenAI, a research organization co-founded by Elon Musk and investor Sam Altman and backed by $1 billion in funding from Microsoft Corp.
+It is expecting its business to surge in the new year.
+According to Reuters, “three sources briefed on OpenAI’s recent pitch to investors said the organization expects $200 million in revenue next year and $1 billion by 2024.”
+The article states that OpenAI charges developers licensing its technology about a penny or a little more to generate 20,000 words of text, and about 2 cents to create an image from a written prompt, according to its website.

 (Reuters)